 Automations: Makes the prompt available in AI Prompt Steps and Autofill Automations.

-If you’re setting up AI Autofill specifically, refer to the Autofill Automation article for more detailed guidance.
+If you’re setting up AI Autofill specifically, refer to the AI Autofill Automation article for more detailed guidance.

 AI Prompts allow you to customize how Membrain AI behaves and communicates across your sales process.
 By carefully selecting the data to include and configuring prompt settings, you ensure that AI-generated content is both relevant and on-brand.